sheroz/wp-wordapp-plugin/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Wordapp plugin connects your WordPress site with Wordapp Platform
+Wordapp plugin connects your WordPress site with Wordapp Platform.

 == Description ==

 Wordapp is a free word-processing and publishing platform for e-commerce that lets you manage and control your content creation with a crowd of writers and editors suited to your job.

 The Wordapp Plugin connects your site to the Wordapp Platform to allow you to create, translate and optimize online content easily and seamlessly.

 For more information please visit http://www.wordapp.io